HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 - `Someday/Maybe` - A list of projects that are not currently active, but I want to revisit in the future.

-- `Lists` - A collection of lists, stored as sub-projects, such as recipes or books I would like to read.
+- `Lists` - A collection of lists, stored as subprojects, such as recipes or books I would like to read.
 Items in lists should not be actionable tasks, and thus, should not be completable, this can be achieved by adding an asterisk to the start of the task's title.